Yanks open with 2 HR, set MLB mark in 4-3 win over Blue Jays

 LONDON BRIDGE

-When the Yankees play the rival Red Sox in London this weekend, fans on the other side of the pond will get a firsthand look at new-age baseball: New York plans to start an opener again in the series finale Sunday.
+When the Yankees play the rival Red Sox in London this weekend, fans on the other side of the pond will get a firsthand look at new-age baseball: New York, which is 7-0 when starting an opener, plans to do it again in the series finale Sunday.

+“It’s working right now,” said Green, giving credit to Cortes and David Hale for their effective relief outings behind him.
+“Definitely looking forward to it.”

 TRAINER’S ROOM

-Blue Jays: CF Teoscar Hernández returned to the lineup after missing two starts with a sprained left wrist. … 1B-DH Justin Smoak (strained left quadriceps) is expected back Friday at home against Kansas City.
+Blue Jays: CF Teoscar Hernández returned to the lineup after missing two starts with a sprained left wrist.
+He struck out all four times up. … 1B-DH Justin Smoak (strained left quadriceps) is expected back Friday at home against Kansas City.

-Yankees: SS Didi Gregorius was rested against the lefty. … DH-1B Kendrys Morales was reinstated from the 10-day injured list and designated for assignment.
+Yankees: RHP Domingo Germán (left hip flexor strain) is scheduled to make a Triple-A rehab start Thursday.
+If all goes well, he’ll likely rejoin the big league rotation next week. … SS Didi Gregorius was rested against the lefty.

 UP NEXT